projectblacklight/spotlight/README.md

 $ rake spotlight:initialize
 ```

+## Configuration

+### Blacklight configuration

+Spotlight uses your application's Blacklight configuration to provide default values for an exhibit.
+The Blacklight configuration options are documented on the [Blacklight wiki](https://github.com/projectblacklight/blacklight/wiki#blacklight-configuration).

+### Default ActionMailer configuration

+Spotlight introduces functionality that depends on being able to send emails to exhibit curators and contacts.
+Be sure to configure your application's environments appropriately (See the Rails Guide for [Action Mailer Configuration](http://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration) ).

+### Solr Indexing

+Spotlight needs the ability to write exhibit-specific content to your Solr index.
+The default indexing strategy uses [Atomic Updates](https://cwiki.apache.org/confluence/display/solr/Updating+Parts+of+Documents), introduced in Solr 4.x.
+Note the [caveats, limitations and required configuration](https://wiki.apache.org/solr/Atomic_Updates#Caveats_and_Limitations) necessary to use this feature.
+The rake task `spotlight:check:solr` will test if your Solr configuration is suitable for Atomic Updates.

+If you are unable to use the Atomic Update strategy, your `SolrDocument` class must implement a `#reindex` method that can update the document in Solr with the exhibit-specific data provided by `#to_solr`.

 ## To set up your development environment

 **Note:** rake commands MAY need to be prefixed with `bundle exec`, depending on your environment.